BhagawatAdhikari/smile_sage/CODE_OF_CONDUCT.md

 ## Reporting Incidents

 If you experience or witness any behavior that violates our Code of Conduct, please report it promptly.
-You can contact the project maintainers by emailing [maintainers-email@example.com](mailto:maintainers-email@example.com).

 All reports will be treated with confidentiality and will be addressed in a timely and fair manner.